 - Networking: By joining the Inner Circle, you suddenly join a community of like-minded day traders that have varying levels of experience – where you can trade knowledge and gain some insight.
 Apart from stock-specific chat rooms (like “Under $1” and “Over $1”), there is also a “Traders Lounge” where after-hours networking takes place.
 Clay actively participates in these chat rooms.

-- Transparency: ClayTrader is very clear about its offerings upfront, and the prices are front and center – there are no predatory selling happening here.
-You really know what you get as a buyer, and Clay doesn’t do any constant upselling of additional services or features.
+- Transparency: ClayTrader is very clear about its offerings up front, and the prices are front and centre – there are no predatory selling happening here.
+You know what you get as a buyer, and Clay doesn’t do any constant upselling of additional services or features.

-- No Performance History: Not only is there no performance history of the alerts ClayTrader sends out, he doesn’t show his subscribers his own personal performance.
-We are meant to believe that Clay – after taking a massive financial hit in the past – was able to bounce back and create his own winning, emotion-free trading strategy.
-He doesn’t, however, offer up any sort of proof – or show us real-time trading.
+- No Performance History: Not only is there no performance history of the alerts ClayTrader sends out, but he also doesn’t show his subscribers his personal trading performance.
+We are meant to believe that Clay – after taking a massive financial hit in the past – he was able to bounce back and create a winning, emotion-free trading strategy.
+He doesn’t, however, offer up any proof – or show us real-time trading.
 Case studies or analyzing charts in hindsight offers little value to subscribers.
-It’s not actually clear if he’s even trading currently, or just making his money by operating the site.
+It’s not clear if he’s even trading currently, or just making his money by operating the site.

-- Price: While the Inner Circle subscription is reasonable at $99 per year, the other options seem pretty inflated.
+- Price: While the Inner Circle subscription is reasonable at $99 per year, the other options seem kind of inflated.
 It appears as though Clay expects a lot from beginner day traders when it comes to their purse strings.
 What rookie trader has an extra $2000 lying around?

-- Testimonials – The majority of testimonials are just screenshots of emails, anybody is able to send themselves an email from a fake account.
-It would be better if there were video testimonials or interviews from successful students who have benefited from his teachings.
+- Testimonials: The majority of testimonials are just screenshots of emails, anybody is able to send themselves an email from a fake account.
+It would be better if there were video testimonials or interviews with successful students who have benefited from his teachings.